 Easy to Understand 21 Offences, Penalties and Appeals Under GST

-The GST law defines strict penalty rules and offences guidelines for Indian taxpayers to follow and ensure frictionless intrastate or interstate goods movement, reduce corruption and efficient tax collection system.
-GST or the Goods and Service tax has been constantly bombarded with criticism about the compliance burden it mandates on the Taxpayers shoulders.
+The GST law defines strict penalty rules and offence guidelines for Indian taxpayers to follow and ensure frictionless intrastate or interstate goods movement, reduce corruption and an efficient tax collection system.
+GST or the Goods and Service Tax has been constantly bombarded with criticism about the compliance burden it mandates on the Taxpayer’s shoulders.
 To counter this point let’s look at some of the points below:

 India’s Gross Domestic Product Growth: